How to register

 who manages the property for you by arranging repairs and collecting the rent.

-- contact Private Rented Services to request a paper form.
+- contact us to request a paper form using the details below.

 The fee for registration is £55 plus an additional £11 per property.
 All discounted fees can be found on the Landlord Registration website.